SIDNet: Learning Shading-aware Illumination Descriptor for Image Harmonization: Experiments

-\textbf{Qualitative results.} Harmonized images produced by different methods are shown in \cref{fig:sota}.
-We display qualitative results for several scenes with different lighting conditions, which include \textit{sunny}, \textit{cloudy}, \textit{sunrise/sunset}, and \textit{night} scenes.
+\textbf{Qualitative results.} Harmonized images produced by different methods are compared in Fig.~\ref{fig:sota}.
+We display the qualitative results with different lighting conditions on several scenes, including \textit{sunny}, \textit{cloudy}, \textit{sunrise/sunset}, and \textit{night}.
 Our method produces compelling results that are closer to the ground truth in terms of photo-realism.
-For instance, in the first column of \cref{fig:sota}, there is an observable illumination inconsistency between the foreground and the background of the input image.
-Specifically, the background suggests that the main illumination source is located at the right front, whereas, the foreground appears to be illuminated from the back.
-The result of Lalonde et al.~\cite{lalonde2007using} shows greenish colors, and all the other comparative methods \cite{guo2021iih, ling2021region, Cong2020DoveNet} retain original illumination.
+For instance, in the first column of Fig.~\ref{fig:sota}, there is an observable illumination inconsistency between the foreground and the background in the input composite image.
+Specifically, the background suggests that the main illumination source is located at the rear right, whereas, the foreground appears to be illuminated from the left.
+The result of Lalonde et al.~\cite{lalonde2007using} shows greenish colors, and all the other comparative methods \cite{guo2021iih,ling2021region,Cong2020DoveNet,guo2021dht,cong2022high,hang2022scs} basically retain the original illumination (e.g., the boy neck in close-ups).
 In contrast, our method consistently relights the foreground object, making it more consistent with the background illumination.

-In the second column of \cref{fig:sota}, the foreground object in the input image appears to be illuminated from the right, whereas the background is a cloudy image.
-Ideally, under such background illumination, the foreground object should have smooth lighting.
-The result of Lalonde et al.~\cite{lalonde2007using} is inconsistent in terms of both color and illumination.
-Although Rainnet~\cite{ling2021region}, Dovenet~\cite{Cong2020DoveNet} and Guo et al.~\cite{guo2021iih} produce results that are a step closer to the ground truth, the highlights at the man's left shoulder are improperly preserved.
-Our method not only effectively delights the foreground object, but also re-renders it under smooth illumination.
+In the fifth column of Fig.~\ref{fig:sota}, the foreground object in the input image appears to be illuminated from the right, whereas the background is a cloudy image.
+Ideally, under such background illumination, the foreground object should appear smooth lighting.
+The result of Lalonde and Efros~\cite{lalonde2007using} is inconsistent in terms of both color and illumination.
+The results of CDTNet~\cite{cong2022high} and SCS-Co~\cite{hang2022scs} almost completely preserve the effect of the original lighting.
+Although RainNet~\cite{ling2021region}, DoveNet~\cite{Cong2020DoveNet}, Guo et al.~\cite{guo2021iih} and D-HT\cite{guo2021dht} produce the results that are a step closer to the ground truth, the highlights on the woman's left arm are improperly preserved.
+Our method not only effectively delights the foreground object, but also re-renders it under a smooth illumination.